Pontypridd Circular Walk

 To continue your walking near Pontypridd you could head south along the Taff Trail into Cardiff.
 Here you could enjoy a stroll around the riverside Bute Park or visit the settlements of Penarth and Dinas Powys.

 Just to the south east is the neighbouring town of Caerphilly.
 Here you can try the Caerphilly Mountain Walk which climbs to the viewpoint and visits Caerphilly Common.
+The climb to Rudry Mountain is also located in this area.

 For more walking ideas in the area see the Brecon Beacons Walks page.